 Are you fit?
 Ready for another great day?
 Then get down for breakfast!

-Then next morning after a hearty breakfast take the road for Ventry, Ballyferriter.
+Then after a hearty breakfast why not have an early morning stroll to Eask Tower, another secret that not many people know about, the views are stunning.
+Then take the road for Ventry, Ballyferriter.
 Drive Out of the town and proceed alongside Dingle Harbour, then after 1 mile you will reach Milltown, Milltown is only a short walk from Dingle Town and Milltown Cottages has had rave reviews for B&B.

 When you drive through Milltown towards Ventry,‘Murreagh, Ballydavid’cross the Milltown River.
 In ¾ mile keep straight ahead sign posted ‘Slea Head’, with Dingle Harbour visible on the left.
 In about 1 more mile continue along a stretch of route which affords views on Mount Eagle, rising to 1 ,696ft beyond Ventry Harbour.